Evaluation of Hylleraas-CI atomic integrals by integration over the coordinates of one electron. IV. An improved algorithm for three-electron kinetic energy integrals: Introduction

+The obtained relations have been programmed in Fortran 90 language and the resulting integral values have been compared with the ones obtained by the older algorithm of paper I, finding complete agreement.
+The new subroutines have replaced the previous ones in our Hy-CI computer code and calculations have been done for S, P, D, F, G, H, K, and L states of the Li atom, showing that the algorithm performs properly and it is stable.
+Moreover, we have checked the final printed formulas of this article with the computer Fortran code.

-The advantage of our method is due to the direct integration over the interelectronic distances and the coordinates of one of the electrons, reducing the integral to a lower order.
-The three- and two-electron kinetic energy integrals are reduced to a linear combination of usual two-electron integrals.
-In appendix A the two-electron integrals are derived in detail.
+Before to start with the alternative procedure to evaluate the kinetic energy integrals, let us say some general words about the two methods of evaluation of Hy-CI integrals.
+In this series of papers I-IV \cite{Ruiz2e,Ruiz3e,Ruiz4e} we use the method of direct integration over the interelectronic distance $r_{ij}$ and the coordinates of one of the electrons, reducing integrals to new ones with lower number of electrons.
+The three- and four-electron integrals are then reduced to a linear combination of basic two-electron integrals and these ones are evaluated as a sum of two-electron auxiliary integrals.
+This method of integration has computational advantages in storage memory and facilitates extension to larger systems.

-In the method by Sims and Hagstrom \cite{Sims3e} the interelectronic distance is expanded into one-electron distances.
+The earlier method is the one of Sims and Hagstrom \cite{Sims3e,Sims4e}, where the interelectronic distances $r_{ij}$ are expanded into one-electron distances.
 The expansion of the interelectronic distances is a concept they use systematically in the evaluation of all kind of integrals.
-This fact leads to the appearance of three-electron auxiliary integrals $W$.
-For contrary using our method for the three-electron kinetic energy integrals no three-electron auxiliary integrals are needed, with a great saving of computer memory.
+This fact leads to the appearance of three-electron $W$ and four-electron $X$ auxiliary integrals.
+On the contrary, when using our method for the three-electron kinetic energy integrals, no three-electron auxiliary integrals are needed, with a great saving of computer memory.
 Note that the auxiliary $W$ integrals are three-fold and have to be calculated for a large number of powers and exponents.
 The number of exponents grows with the atomic number.

-We have also checked the two-electron kinetic energy integrals using the Kolos and Roothaan transformation \cite{KR}, obtaining completely agreement of the integrals to more than 30 decimal digits.
-Along this work we have used quadruple precision (30 decimal digits in our computer).
-In appendix B, the Kolos and Roothaan transformation for two-electron kinetic energy integrals is derived.
-If a similar transformation for the three-electron case can be obtained is still open.
-The Kolos and Roothaan transformation has shown to be a factor of times computationally faster than the integrals shown here, with identical memory requirements.

-The resulting formulas have been programed and used in highly accurate calculations on the ground and excited states of He atom with an accuracy $ >1\cdot 10^{-10}$ a.u., to obtain some benchmark calculations for the $n^1S$ , $n=2-4$ of the ion Li$^{+}$ \cite{Ruiz-beta} and in preliminary calculations on the B atom \cite{Ruiz-B}.
-We shall see that the Kolos and Roothaan transformation provides an effective computational method for the two-electron case.
-Whereas the integrals and method showed here shall help us to better understanding of the underlying relations in the kinetic energy integrals and it can be used as a method for the three-electron case.